Learning to Rank Ace Neural Architectures via Normalized Discounted Cumulative Gain: Introduction

 To sum up, our main contributions are listed as follows:

-\begin{itemize} \item We view NAS from a Learning to Rank perspective, relax the objective from considering each architecture equally to finding those best-performing architectures, and propose a novel algorithm named \algname{}. \item To the best of our knowledge, we are the first work to transfer implicit knowledge from weight sharing by utilizing the weak labels produced by the super-net. \item We comprehensively evaluated our approach on various search spaces and datasets.
-The results demonstrate the superiority of our approach on performance and efficiency over state-of-the-art NAS.
+\begin{itemize} \item We advocate NDCG as a new metric of performance rankers in NAS, and prove its effectivess both theoretically and empirically. \item We propose a novel algorithm, \algname{}, which directly optimizes NDCG, and leverages weight sharing as weak labels to accelerate the search process. \item We comprehensively evaluate and demonstrate superiority of our approach over state-of-the-art methods on various search spaces and datasets.
 We will open-source the whole code base to facilitate future NAS research. \end{itemize}